Choose language

 One-Tap Digital Time Clock for Every Shift

-Paper timesheets and buddy punching cost businesses billions in payroll fraud annually.
-A digital time clock that employees actually use - because it is fast, available on their phone, and works in two taps - replaces guesswork with verified attendance data that flows directly into payroll.
+Paper timesheets and buddy punching drain payroll budgets every year.
+A digital time clock and attendance system employees actually use - fast, mobile, and two taps to clock in - replaces guesswork with verified attendance data that flows straight into payroll.

 Mobile Clock-In and Clock-Out - employees tap once to start or end their shift from their smartphone, with timestamp accuracy to the second